Reichsbank: Nazi period

-The Nazi regime promptly put an end to the independence of the Reichsbank and made it an instrument of their policy of directing Germany's resources towards rearmament and military expansion.
-By amendment of to the Banking Law, the General Council was abolished and the Direktorium, including the President, were henceforth to be directly appointed and dismissed by the Führer.
+The Nazi regime promptly put an end to the independence of the Reichsbank and made it an instrument of its policy of directing Germany's resources towards rearmament and military expansion.
+Under an amendment of to the Banking Law, the General Council was abolished, and the members of the Direktorium, including the President, were henceforth to be directly appointed and dismissed by the Führer.